polkadot-developers/substrate-docs/content/md/en/docs/learn/networks-and-nodes.md

 ### Full nodes

 Full nodes are a critical part of the blockchain network infrastructure and are the most common node type.
-Full nodes store blockchain data and, typically, participate in common blockchain operations, such as authoring and validating blocks, receiving and verifying transactions, and serving data in response to user requests.
+Full nodes store blockchain data and, typically, participate in common blockchain operations, such as validating blocks, receiving and verifying transactions, and serving data in response to user requests.

 ![Full node](/media/images/docs/full-node.png)

-By default, full nodes are configured to store only the most recent 256 blocks and to discard state older than that—with the exception of the genesis block—to prevent the full node from growing indefinitely and consuming all available disk space.
+By default, full nodes are configured to store all the blocks but only the most recent 256 states.
+They discard states older than that&nbsp;—&nbsp;with the exception of the genesis block&nbsp;—&nbsp;to prevent the full node from consuming too much disk space.
-You can configure the number of blocks a full node retains.
+You can configure the number of blocks a full node retains (see `--{state,blocks}-pruning` options).

-Although older blocks are discarded, full nodes retain all of the [block headers](/reference/glossary/#header) from the genesis block to the most recent block to validate that the state is correct.
+Although older states are discarded, full nodes retain all the blocks from genesis to the head, allowing to rebuild all the intermediate states.
-Because the full node has access to all of the block headers, it can be used to rebuild the state of the entire blockchain by executing all of the blocks from the genesis block.
+It is achieved by taking the genesis state as initial state and executing all the blocks successively on top of if.
-Thus it requires much more computation to retrieve information about some previous state, and an archive should generally be used instead.
+Retrieving information about some previous state thus requires an expensive computation which can be avoided by using an archive node, which does not discard the states.

 Full nodes allow you to read the current state of the chain and to submit and validate transactions directly on the network.
 By discarding state from older blocks, a full node requires much less disk space than an archive node.